OPCFoundation/UA-IIoT-StarterKit/docs/setup/README.md

 When installating ensure the .NET Core cross platform development feature is selected.

-Download Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).
+When using Mac or Linux download Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).

 Install the following extensions (select extensions icon on right side toolbar):
 * Remote – SSH